The Best Assam Teas for 2022 Are Bold, Brash, and Malty

 A slow, loping reveal of flavors can explain why it took me several tea sessions to find the best steeping recipe.
 I settled on a level tablespoon of tea steeped in 8 oz. of water for 3.5 minutes at 212°F. This is the spot where I found this tea’s body and strength along with Assam maltiness.
 Less leaf steeped at a lower temperature just doesn’t pack any punch and then what’s the point of drinking Assam?

-Strength and stoutness of this tea are also noted by many reviewers.
+The strength and stoutness of this tea are also noted by many reviewers.
 They also found that this organic Assam is hearty and has just a hint of smokiness.
 It took a few sips to notice, but I also enjoyed a subtle smokey note.

 Black tea from Assam is packed by Organic Positively Tea